John Major: Post-parliamentary life (2001-present)

 Major has also pursued a variety of business interests, taking up appointments as senior adviser to Credit Suisse, chairman of the board of senior advisers at Global Infrastructure Partners, Global Adviser to AECOM, Chairman of the International Advisory Board of the National Bank of Kuwait, and Chairman of the European Advisory Council of the Emerson Electric Company.
 He was a member of the Carlyle Group's European Advisory Board from 1998 and was appointed Chairman of Carlyle Europe in May 2001.
 He stood down from the Group circa 2004–05.
-Major was also a director at the bus manufacturers the Mayflower Corporation from 2000 to 2003, which was liquidated in 2004 due to funding issues.
+Major was also a director of the Mayflower Corporation, a bus manufacturer, from 2000 to 2003.
+The company was liquidated in 2004 due to funding issues.

-Following the death of Princess Diana in 1997, Major was appointed a special guardian to Princes William and Harry, with responsibility for legal and administrative matters.
+Following the death of Diana, Princess of Wales in 1997, Major was appointed a special guardian to Princes William and Harry, with responsibility for legal and administrative matters.
 As a result of this, Major was the only current or former prime minister out of the five then still alive invited to the wedding of Prince Harry and Meghan Markle in May 2018.
-Major has also attended the funerals of notable political figures, such as Nelson Mandela in December 2013, former US first lady Barbara Bush at St. Martin's Episcopal Church in Houston, Texas on 21 April 2018 and the state funeral of George H. W. Bush on 5 December 2018.
+Major has also attended the funerals of notable political figures, such as Nelson Mandela in December 2013, former US first lady Barbara Bush at St. Martin's Episcopal Church in Houston, Texas, on 21 April 2018, and the state funeral of George H. W. Bush on 5 December 2018.

 Revelation of affair

-In 1993 Major sued two magazines, New Statesman and Society and Scallywag, as well as their distributors, for reporting rumours of an affair with Clare Latimer, a Downing Street caterer, even though at least one of the magazines had said that the rumours were false.
-The allegations of an affair with Latimer were indeed proven false.
-However, an affair with Edwina Currie came out a decade later and both of these publications considered legal action to recover their costs when that happened.

-In September 2002, it was revealed that, prior to his elevation to the Cabinet, Major had had a four-year-long extramarital affair with Edwina Currie, from 1984 to 1988.
-Commentators were quick to refer to Major's previous 'Back to Basics' platform to throw charges of hypocrisy at him.
-An obituary of Tony Newton in The Daily Telegraph claimed that if Newton had not kept the affair a closely guarded secret, "it is highly unlikely that Major would have become prime minister".
+In September 2002, Edwina Currie revealed that from 1984 to 1988, prior to Major's elevation to the Cabinet, they had a four-year-long extramarital affair.
+Commentators were quick to invoke Major's previous 'Back to Basics' platform when accusing him of hypocrisy.
+An obituary of Tony Newton in The Daily Telegraph wrote that if Newton had not kept the affair a closely guarded secret, "it is highly unlikely that Major would have become prime minister".
 In a press statement, Major said that he was "ashamed" by the affair and that his wife had forgiven him.
-In response, Currie said "he wasn't ashamed of it at the time and he wanted it to continue."
+In response, Currie said, "he wasn't ashamed of it at the time and he wanted it to continue."
 The affair was the subject of a 2004 theatre play and a 2022 TV documentary by Channel 5.

+Major had previously sued two magazines in 1993, New Statesman and Society and Scallywag, as well as their distributors, for reporting rumours of an affair with Clare Latimer, a Downing Street caterer, even though at least one of the magazines had said that the rumours were false.
+The allegations of an affair with Latimer were indeed proven false.
+After the affair with Currie came out a decade later, both of these publications considered legal action to recover their costs.